playgameservices/play-games-plugin-for-unity/README.md

 under **Other Settings**.
 Enter your package name there (for example _com.example.my.awesome.game_).

+In order to sign in to Play Game Services, you need to sign your APK file, make sure that you are signing it with the correct certificate, that is, the one that corresponds to the SHA1 certificate fingerprint you entered in the Developer Console during the setup.

 Next, click the **Window |Google Play Games|Setup - Android setup** menu item.
-This will display the Android setup screen, where you must input your Application ID (e.g. 12345678012).
+This will display the Android setup screen.

+Enter the Constants class name.
+This is the name of the fully qualified class that will be updated (or created) which contains the IDs of the game resources.
+The format of the name is <namespace>.<classname>.
+For example, `AwesomeGame.GPGSIds`

+Paste the resource definition data.
+This is the XML data from the Google Play Developer Console which contains the resource IDs as well as the Application ID for Android.

+This data is found in the Google Play Developer Console by clicking "Get resources" on any of the resource pages (e.g. Achievements or Leaderboards), then clicking Android.

-After filling in the application ID, click the **Setup** button.
+After pasting the data into the text area, click the **Setup** button.

-**Important:** The application ID and package name settings must match exactly the values you used when setting up your project on the Developer Console.

 **Note:**  If you are using a web application or backend server with your game, you can link the web application to the game to enable gettting the player's access token and/or email address.
-To do this, link a web application to the game in the play console, and enter the client id for the web application into the setup dialog.
+To do this, link a web application to the game in the Google Play Developer Console, and enter the client id for the web application into the setup dialog.

 ### Additional instructions on building for Android on Windows

 If you are using Windows, you must make sure that your Java SDK installation can be accessed by Unity.
 To do this:

 1. Set the JAVA_HOME environment variable to your Java SDK installation path (for example, `C:\Program Files\Java\jdk1.7.0_45`).
 2. Add the Java SDK's `bin` folder to your `PATH` environment variable (for example, `C:\Program Files\Java\jdk1.7.0_45\bin`)
 3. Reboot.

 **How to edit environment variables:** In Windows 2000/XP/Vista/7,